barbarakogus/albums-search/README.md

 In this project, I make requests to Apple and Vagalume API.
 I use retrofit as a framework to make the requests and callback and coroutines to handle the data.
 To display the albums, I use the library recyclerView.

+The MVVM software architecture pattern was followed in this project.

-The goal of this project was to learn and practice these techniques.
+The purpose of this project was to learn and practice these techniques.

 Any suggestions are always welcome!